perseids-project/perseids_docs/INSTALL.md

 /db/app/treebank-entertext-perseids-test.xml
 /db/app/treebank-editsentence-perseids-test.xml

-If using a local version of the llt services, change the reference to services.perseids.org/llt to, e.g. localhost:8080/llt

 Restore from this zip using the eXist client Tools/Restore

 TODO Verify that the basics of the editor are working via the following URLS: